 Think about how much photography you use in your business, already.

 It’ll be in your advertising, and your sales promotion materials.
 It’s all over your website and your social media posts.
-And, it’s the biggest thing that stands out when you appear on other websites, like the product pages of online retailers.
+And, it’s the thing which most stands out when you appear on other websites, like the product pages of online retailers.

-So, it’s important to know how to convert original photographs into optimised photographs for all these activities.
-And Photoshop is what you use to do it this.
+So, it’s important to know how to craft optimised images for all these different activities.
+Photoshop helps you do that.
+You use it to help customers see your brand in a better way.

 Photoshop for marketing - Market research